arrow_back

 • Versions: at the end of the development cycle, it's customary to freeze your virtual agent so it can go through a QA cycle and presumably to production later.
 Each time you freeze your agent, you'll create a version of it, complete with version number and description.

 • Environments: during the development cycle, you may have different teams needing to access different versions, and certainly for production you'll have a QA'd version that doesn't change until the next update.
 If your business is larger, you may even have independent divisions of the business with their own virtual agents.
 You can create different environments and load the version each team needs to access.
-Note that by default there is a working environment, Draft, where all changes are made to an agent using the Dialogflow user interface.
+Note that by default there is a working environment, Draft, where all changes are made to an agent using the Conversational Agents user interface.
 To load a virtual agent you've modified in the Draft environment to another environment, you'll need to first establish a version of it.

 Objectives